EnPro Industries (NYSE:NPO) Updates FY 2022 Earnings Guidance

-EnPro Industries (NYSE:NPO – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+EnPro Industries (NYSE:NPO – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $6.80-$7.30 for the period, compared to the consensus earnings per share estimate of $6.87.
 The company issued revenue guidance of -.

 Analyst Ratings Changes

-Several brokerages have recently commented on NPO.
-StockNews.com upgraded EnPro Industries from a hold rating to a buy rating in a report on Monday, May 16th.
-KeyCorp raised their target price on EnPro Industries from $115.00 to $122.00 and gave the stock an overweight rating in a research note on Wednesday, August 3rd.
+Several brokerages recently issued reports on NPO.
+KeyCorp lifted their price objective on EnPro Industries from $115.00 to $122.00 and gave the stock an overweight rating in a research report on Wednesday, August 3rd.
+StockNews.com raised shares of EnPro Industries from a hold rating to a buy rating in a research note on Monday, May 16th.

 Hedge Funds Weigh In On EnPro Industries

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in NPO.
-Advisor Group Holdings Inc. raised its stake in shares of EnPro Industries by 87.9% during the 1st quarter.
-Advisor Group Holdings Inc. now owns 2,349 shares of the industrial products company’s stock valued at $309,000 after buying an additional 1,099 shares during the last quarter.
-Raymond James & Associates raised its stake in shares of EnPro Industries by 1.8% during the 1st quarter.
-Raymond James & Associates now owns 43,294 shares of the industrial products company’s stock valued at $4,231,000 after buying an additional 767 shares during the last quarter.
-PNC Financial Services Group Inc. raised its stake in shares of EnPro Industries by 148.8% during the 1st quarter.
-PNC Financial Services Group Inc. now owns 4,876 shares of the industrial products company’s stock valued at $477,000 after buying an additional 2,916 shares during the last quarter.
-MetLife Investment Management LLC raised its stake in shares of EnPro Industries by 58.0% during the 1st quarter.
-MetLife Investment Management LLC now owns 10,795 shares of the industrial products company’s stock valued at $1,055,000 after buying an additional 3,962 shares during the last quarter.
-Finally, Rhumbline Advisers raised its stake in shares of EnPro Industries by 1.3% during the 1st quarter.
-Rhumbline Advisers now owns 60,837 shares of the industrial products company’s stock valued at $5,946,000 after buying an additional 774 shares during the last quarter.
-Hedge funds and other institutional investors own 94.26% of the company’s stock.
+A number of institutional investors have recently added to or reduced their stakes in NPO.
+Advisor Group Holdings Inc. lifted its holdings in EnPro Industries by 87.9% in the 1st quarter.
+Advisor Group Holdings Inc. now owns 2,349 shares of the industrial products company’s stock worth $309,000 after buying an additional 1,099 shares in the last quarter.
+Raymond James & Associates raised its stake in shares of EnPro Industries by 1.8% in the 1st quarter.
+Raymond James & Associates now owns 43,294 shares of the industrial products company’s stock valued at $4,231,000 after purchasing an additional 767 shares in the last quarter.
+PNC Financial Services Group Inc. raised its stake in shares of EnPro Industries by 148.8% in the 1st quarter.
+PNC Financial Services Group Inc. now owns 4,876 shares of the industrial products company’s stock valued at $477,000 after purchasing an additional 2,916 shares in the last quarter.
+MetLife Investment Management LLC raised its stake in shares of EnPro Industries by 58.0% in the 1st quarter.
+MetLife Investment Management LLC now owns 10,795 shares of the industrial products company’s stock valued at $1,055,000 after purchasing an additional 3,962 shares in the last quarter.
+Finally, Rhumbline Advisers raised its stake in shares of EnPro Industries by 1.3% in the 1st quarter.
+Rhumbline Advisers now owns 60,837 shares of the industrial products company’s stock valued at $5,946,000 after purchasing an additional 774 shares in the last quarter.
+Institutional investors and hedge funds own 94.26% of the company’s stock.

 EnPro Industries, Inc engages in the design, development, manufacture, marketing, and service of engineered industrial products in the United States, Europe, and internationally.
 It operates through three segments: Sealing Technologies, Advanced Surface Technologies, and Engineered Materials.
 The Sealing Technologies segment offers single-use hygienic seals, tubing, components and assemblies; metallic, non-metallic, and composite material gaskets; compression packing products; hydraulic components; expansion joints; wall penetration products; and dynamic, flange, resilient metal, elastomeric, and custom-engineered mechanical seals for chemical and petrochemical processing, pulp and paper processing, power generation, food and pharmaceutical processing, primary metal manufacturing, mining, water and waste treatment, heavy-duty trucking, aerospace, medical, filtration, and semiconductor fabrication industries.